New Sexual Harassment Legislation in Illinois

-On August 9, 2019, Governor Pritzker signed into law a new sexual harassment law (Senate Bill 75), entitled the Workforce Transparency Act (“Act”).
-The new statewide sexual harassment law creates new requirements for Illinois employers, including new training and policy requirements.
-HMBR offers on-site sexual harassment training that meets the new training requirement.
-HMBR is also available to work with employers to revise their sexual harassment policies as required.
-Please contact us for more information about these services.
+On August 9, 2019, Governor Pritzker signed into law a new sexual harassment law (Senate Bill 75), entitled the Workplace Transparency Act (“Act”).
+The new statewide sexual harassment law creates new requirements for Illinois employers.
+The Act is effective January 1, 2020, so employers are encouraged to start reviewing their current sexual harassment policies and procedures to ensure compliance once the law is in effect.

-Here are some of the highlights from the proposed law and what that will mean for employers:
+Here are some of the highlights from the new law and what that will mean for employers:

 Expands the Definition of Sexual Harassment

-The proposed law also clarifies that an employer is also responsible for sexual harassment of nonemployees committed by employees in non-managerial and non-supervisory positions if the employer becomes aware of the harassment and fails to take “reasonable corrective measures.”
+Additionally, the new law clarifies that an employer is also responsible for sexual harassment of nonemployees committed by employees in non-managerial and non-supervisory positions if the employer becomes aware of the harassment and fails to take “reasonable corrective measures.”

 Requires Annual Employer Disclosures to the Illinois Department of Human Rights

-Under the proposed law, employers will be required to disclose the total number of adverse judgments or administrative rulings where there was a finding of sexual harassment or unlawful discrimination that occurred in the preceding calendar year to the Illinois Department of Human Rights (“IDHR” or “Department”), starting on July 1, 2020 and subsequently required annually on July 1st.
-Employers will also be required to disclose whether any equitable relief was ordered against the employer.
+Starting on July 1, 2020 and subsequently required annually by July 1st, employers will be required to disclose the total number of adverse judgments or administrative rulings of sexual harassment or unlawful discrimination against the employer to the Illinois Department of Human Rights (“IDHR” or “Department”).
+As part of this requirement, employers will be required to disclose whether any equitable relief was ordered against them.

-Additionally, as part of an investigation under the Act relating to sexual harassment or unlawful discrimination, the Department may also require employers to provide the total number of settlements entered into during the preceding five years that related to any alleged act of sexual harassment or unlawful discrimination.
+Additionally, if the Department is investigating a charge filed pursuant to the Illinois Human Rights Act relating to sexual harassment or unlawful discrimination, the Department may also require employers to provide the total number of settlements entered into during the preceding five years that related to any alleged act of sexual harassment or unlawful discrimination.

 Annual Sexual Harassment Prevention Training

-Every employer with employees working in Illinois will also be required to provide annual sexual harassment prevention training to its employees.
-Employers may use the Department’s (to be developed) Model Sexual Harassment Prevention Training Program or establish its own program that equals or exceeds the Department’s minimum standards.
+Every employer with 15 or more employees working in Illinois will be required to provide annual sexual harassment prevention training to its employees.
+Employers may use the Department’s to-be-developed Model Sexual Harassment Prevention Training Program or establish its own program that equals or exceeds the Department’s minimum standards.

 Requires All Restaurants and Bars Operating in Illinois to have a Sexual Harassment Policy